SabeDoesThings/Nexa.jl/README.md

 My goal for this project is to make a simple library to easily make games in Julia.
 Something like raylib, not too bloated, very easy to use, very powerful, and can make just about anything.

 ## Why am I making this?
-Well one the julia game dev ecosystem is super scarce and there are only a couple libraries that are actually good.
+Well the julia game dev ecosystem is super scarce and there are only a few libraries that are actually good.
 ### [GameZero](https://github.com/aviks/GameZero.jl):
 It's simple but you can only use one file and doesn't really seem to be good for large scale projects.
 ### [JulGame](https://github.com/Kyjor/JulGame.jl):